BAN423 Benchmarking with DEA, SFA, and R

 - Good practices in efficiency analysis, including, e.g., descriptive data analysis, implementation of outlier detection, and meaningful visualization of results

-- Team work organization
+- Are familiar with team work organization

-- Presenting and discussing academically, (self-)criticisms
+- Are able to present and discuss academically, with (self-)criticisms

 This course combines lectures, exercises, and programming tutorials.
 Lectures focus on methodological issues.
 Pen and paper exercises help to deepen the knowledge obtained in the lectures with illustrative examples.
 In programming tutorials, students will implement the learned methodologies with real data sets using the free software R.